 Duchess Clothier is a tiny enterprise seated in the small urban paradise of Portland, Oregon.
-Founded as a one-lady operation in 2005, Duchess has grown into a thriving business that provides its employees with fulfilling work lives and its customers with the thrill of high quality suits and separates - both custom and off the rack - as well as excellent, impassioned, and insightful service.
+Founded as a one-lady operation in 2005, Duchess has grown into a thriving business that provides its employees with fulfilling work lives and its customers with the thrill of high quality custom suits and separates as well as excellent, impassioned, and insightful service.

 What Makes Duchess Different?